-Earthlife Africa and anti-fracking activists are calling for a National Boycot off Shell.
-This countrywide boikot will start on Tuesday, 17 May and last until the Government bans all fracking or Shell withdraws its application to frack for shale gas in the Karoo.
-This urgent and important action will start fromt 17 May 2011 and continue until the danger of fracking in this country is halted.
+Earthlife Africa and anti-fracking activists are calling for a national boycott off Shell.
+This countrywide boycott will start on Tuesday, 17 May and last until the Government bans all fracking or Shell withdraws its application to frack for shale gas in the Karoo.
+This urgent and important action will start from 17 May 2011 and continue until the danger of fracking in this country is halted.

 37th driest country in the world